xibxor/mongo-tools/README.md

 * can even import csvs that use commas (,) or a mix of both commas AND semicolons as delimeters

-* if types are specified, mongoimport can now import and int32 type represented as a positive overflowing integer.
+* if types are specified, mongoimport can now import an int32 type represented as a positive overflowing integer.

 For example, consider this scenario: